summerwph/FED-NeighborhoodFoodieMap-React/README.md

 # Neighborhood Map - React Project

-In this project, which are including the following:
+This project covers the following functionalities:
 1. Loading the map.
 This repository uses [react-google-maps](https://tomchentw.github.io/react-google-maps/) with [Google Maps JavaScript API v3](https://developers.google.com/maps/documentation/javascript/).
 You need to replace `<your own API KEY HERE>` in Map.js file.
 2. Fetching data.
-This repository uses the following three API from [FOURSQUARE](https://developer.foursquare.com/) to get interested items:
+This repository uses the following three API from [FOURSQUARE](https://developer.foursquare.com/) to get interesting items:
   - Search for Venues
   - Get Details of a Venue
   - Get a Venue's Photos